unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ### How to get checks run report as Email or as Slack Notification

 You can configure unskript-ctl to send a notification when you run the checks.
 The option `--report` at the end of the `-rc` command can be used to send the notification.
-Here is the receipie on how to get run reports when you run the checks.
+Here is the recipe on how to get run reports when you run the checks.

 1. Run either your custom docker or pull the latest one from `dockerhub`
 ```